Best Hoka Running Shoes of 2025

 Glossary of Running Shoe Terms

-While we tried to be non-technical and avoid jargon in describing the shoes in this guide, there are some terms common to the road running and trail running world that those new to it might not know.
+While we tried to be non-technical and avoid jargon in describing the shoes in this guide, there are some terms common in the road running and trail running worlds that those new to it might not know.

 • Heel-to-Toe Drop (or just Drop) — Heel-to-toe drop refers to the difference in height from the heel to the toe of a shoe.
 Currently, heel-to-toe drop in trail shoes varies from none to 12 millimeters.
 Some runners prefer the natural movement of no drop, while the same can irritate the lower legs of long-time runners used to traditional running shoes with drops of 8 to 12 millimeters.
 Plenty of trail shoe models offer moderate drops of 4 to 8 millimeters.